patrickbucher/paedubucher.ch/articles.md/towards-monads-in-go.md

 If the result of the inner function `g` turns out be be erroneous, the outer function `f` is never called, but the error returned from `g` is wrapped and returned.
 The same is done for the result of the outer functon `f`.
-Only if both `g` and `f` produce proper results (represented by a value) can a the composed function itself return a proper result.
+Only if both `g` and `f` produce proper results (represented by a value) can the composed function itself return a result with a value set.

 Let's compose some _lifting_ functions: